-HI GUYS I HAVE A LITLE PROBLEM IN MY UPLINK I UP2DATE MY GETAWAY BUT NOTHING CHANGE IN MY GETAWAY I AM WAITING MORE THAN 3 DAYS NOT JUST 24 BUT NO NEW GETAWAY WHAT CAN I DO FOR THIS PROBLEM I HOPE ANYBODY HELP ME FOR THAT BECOUSE IM IN MISSIONS YOU MUST TO HAVE A MORE SPACE IN MEMORY
+HI GUYS I HAVE A LITLE PROBLEM IN MY UPLINK :?
+I UP2DATE MY GETAWAY BUT NOTHING CHANGE IN MY GETAWAY I AM WAITING MORE THAN 3 DAYS NOT JUST 24 BUT NO NEW GETAWAY :cry: WHAT CAN I DO FOR THIS PROBLEM I HOPE ANYBODY HELP ME FOR THAT BECOUSE IM IN MISSIONS YOU MUST TO HAVE A MORE SPACE IN MEMORY

 AND I HAVE ANOTHER QUESTION